SwantjeM/brain-dump/README.md

-# past-future-presents
+# brain-dump
-Send future-you a present, and receive presents from past-you.
+A web app to empty out your brain, take a few deep breaths, and then look at your brain chaos again in a more relaxed way.